SDK Reference

 Notification body text |

-Behavior: Notification failures are non-fatal — if osascript fails (e.g., permissions denied, headless environment), the error is silently caught and execution continues.
+Behavior: Notification failures are non-fatal.
+If osascript fails (e.g., permissions denied, headless environment), the error is silently caught and execution continues.

 Example: